vfarah-if/GitPlayground/README.md

 ### Functional Requirments

-1. Create schema's to persist the data, if using a schema based storage, by representing *AccidentStatistics* 1-1 or more on *Casualties* and *VehicleDb*.
-You can extend the schema to include a *TransportTypes* that will help describe the *"vehicle type"* and "casualties mode type" enum values that get returned from the live data, but will only be possible when you understand the distinct values supported and if all values are mandatory or supplied.
+* Create schema's to persist the data, if using a schema based storage, by representing *AccidentStatistics* 1-1 or more on *Casualties* and *VehicleDb*.
+You can extend the schema to include a *TransportTypes* that will help describe the *"vehicle type"* and *"casualties mode type"* enumeration values that get returned from the live data, but will only be possible when you understand the distinct values supported at the time and if all values are mandatory or supplied.
 The descriptions of these values can be discretionary and can be literally a humanised version of the enumeration.
-2. The database must have some automation layer for seeding the data on the first run of the system from the live site.
+* The database must have some automation layer for seeding the data on the first run of the system from the live site.
 Add a *README* to help describe what needs to be done.
-3. Create a *readonly repository* responsible for reading the data.
+* Create a *readonly repository* responsible for reading the data.
-	1. The ability to count the full amount of data being returned
+	* The ability to count the full amount of data being returned
 		```csharp
 		// example
 		Task<int> Count(Expression<Func<AccidentStatisticDb, bool>> filter = null);
 		```
-	2. The ability to return actual paginated data with options to filter and sort the data accordingly.
+	* The ability to return actual paginated data with options to filter and sort the data accordingly.
 		```csharp
 		// example
 		Task<Paging<AccidentStatisticDb>> Get(